Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   Navigate back to the storage account blade to collect important information that will be required in future steps.
   - On the storage account blade, select **Access keys** from the menu on the left.
   - Record the *STORAGE ACCOUNT NAME*, *PRIMARY ACCESS KEY*, and *PRIMARY CONNECTION STRING* values.
+  - You will need these credentials to access the files (usql scripts, R scripts and csv file) in your blob through ADF.

 ## Create an Azure Event Hub
-  The Azure Event Hub is the ingestion point of raw records that will be processed in this example pattern.
+  The Azure Event Hub is the ingestion point of raw records that will be processed in this solution.
+The role of Event Hub in solution architecture is as the "front door" for an event pipeline.
+It is often called an event ingestor.

  - Log into the [Azure Management Portal](https://portal.azure.com)
  - In the left hand menu select *Resource groups*